suryadheeshjith/mini_psp/README.md

 ### Running Model

 Once all the files are in place, we crop our images into patches and then perform training and testing.
-So first off, change directories to the miniPSP directory.
+So first off, change directories to the mini_psp directory.

 ```
 cd src
-cd miniPSP
+cd mini_psp
 ```

 ### Patch Generation

-To generate patches, we run the [patch_generator.py](https://github.com/suryadheeshjith/ISRO_Repo/blob/master/src/miniPSP/patch_generator.py) file.
+To generate patches, we run the [patch_generator.py](https://github.com/suryadheeshjith/ISRO_Repo/blob/master/src/mini_psp/patch_generator.py) file.
 This file is used to generate patches from the Satellite images and Target Masks.
 An input directory that contains all these files is accepted as input and each file is parsed and patches are generated for training the model.
 All the files must be in .tif format.
 The input directory must contain two folders Bands and Targets, and each must contain the Satellite image bands and Target Masks.
 For example, you could call your directory 'Data' and it must have a directory structure like this -

-    ├── miniPSP
+    ├── mini_psp
     │   ├── Data
     │   │   ├── Bands
     │___│___├── Targets